khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 $ az group create -n ossdemo -l 'West Europe'
 ```

-4. Create a Key Vault and add your *ssh* private key, created in the previous step.
+4. Create a Key Vault and add your ***ssh private key***, created in the previous step.
 The name of the Key Vault should be unique as it containes a public endpoint.

 ![](./MediaFolder/media/image9.JPG)